 If you want to clean a little deeper, it is recommended to use vinyl cleaning solution and cloth to clean the record.
 Before proceeding, sweep the record softly using a carbon fiber brush.
 Apply the cleaning solution onto the microfiber cloth and then wipe the record with it.
 Make sure to handle it with care, or else you might damage the record.

-METHOD 4: MANUAL MENDING
+METHOD 4: Manual mending

 If the record still skips, you need to closely examine and locate the exact part where the skip occurs.
 This would help you find any grime that could possibly be the cause of the skipping issue.
-If that’s the case, you can use a carbon fiber brush to dig deeper into nooks and crannies.

-If that doesn’t help, use a toothpick carefully to dislodge it.
-Now try playing your record again.
 If this doesn’t work and your record still skips, then this proves your record being dirty is not the actual reason for the skipping.

 REBALANCE THE TONEARM:

 When you notice that the arm of your turntable “pops,” you have a problem with the adjustment.
 Indeed, it might happen if the counterweight is badly positioned.
 If the needle exert too little support force, then there will be more or less a significant oscillation phenomenon.
-You must therefore reset all the adjustments of your turntable, otherwise, it might cause irreversible damage to the diamond of your cartridge.
+You must therefore reset all the adjustment of your turntable, otherwise it might cause irreversible damage to the diamond of your cartridge.

 To compensate for the centripetal force exerted on the phono cartridge, there is an adjustment called antiskating, which allows it to be corrected.
 On some vinyl turntables, it is applied with a graduated dial, a spring, while on the others, it comes in the form of a counterweight or even in a magnetic form.